enginerd887/blob-detection/README.md

 # Centroid detection

 The code now allows for centroid detection.
-In each frame, it will average out the x and y locations of the keypoints in order to determine the centroid, and will then plot said centroid as a blue filled circle on the image in real time.
+In each frame, it will average out the x and y locations of the keypoints in order to determine the centroid, and will then plot said centroid as a green filled circle on the image in real time.
 Test it out using the following images:

 ![Dark Circle](https://github.com/enginerd887/blob-detection/blob/master/Reverse%20Circle.jpg) ![Reverse Circle](https://github.com/enginerd887/blob-detection/blob/master/hvgqv.png)

 Note that you may have to adjust the minimum captured pixel area using the sliders.

+The code is currently set up to collect the system centroid for the first 100 frames, and then leaves a reference mark at the location of the centroid when those iterations are complete (shown by a dark green circle).
+A light green circle shows the current centroid, so the relative motion from the starting configuration can be determined.